MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoGamesFolderOnStartMenu-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy the start menu will not show a link to the Games folder.
+- If you enable this policy the start menu won't show a link to the Games folder.

-- If you disable or do not configure this policy, the start menu will show a link to the Games folder, unless the user chooses to remove it in the start menu control panel.
+- If you disable or don't configure this policy, the start menu will show a link to the Games folder, unless the user chooses to remove it in the start menu control panel.
 <!-- NoGamesFolderOnStartMenu-Description-End -->

 <!-- NoGamesFolderOnStartMenu-Editable-Begin -->